Mathnerd314/stroscot/docs/Reduction.rst

 For doing stuff, we do not need the syntactic subderivation inclusion relationship at all, all the important bits can be gotten from the blue/red edges.
 (TODO: is this true? how hard is it to preserve the syntactic relationship under cut elimination?)

-If we drop the syntactic inclusion relationship, reverse the directions of the blue edges, and drop the sequents (=types), then the graph looks much more like your traditional expression tree.
+If we drop the syntactic inclusion relationship, reverse the directions of the blue edges, and drop the sequents, then the graph looks much more like your traditional expression tree.
 In particular cuts and identities become straight edges rather than top/bottom.
 PiL is an application node, PiR is a lambda, SigmaL is case, and SigmaR is a constructor (depicted in the graph as True/False).

 .. graphviz::